scipion-em/docs/docs/developer/scipionCloud-on-amazon-web-services-ec2.rst

     chmod 600 path/to/key.pem
     ssh -i path/to/key.pem ubuntu@12.34.56.78 #(use your IP)

-There is a performance problem the first time an instance is used (explanation `[here] <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html>`_).
+Instances created from AMIs need some time to 'warm up' so performance might be poor at the begining (explanation `[here] <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html>`_).
 If you want to avoid it you could follow instructions there.

 Access the remote desktop from a browser with the URL and password provided in the console.

-If you see a "Your connection is not secure" warning, click on "Advanced", "Add exception" and "Confirm Security Exception".

 This is how the remote desktop will look like: